abwilf/mmfusion/README.md

 ```

 ### Inference
-There are two cases of interest to us in considering inference.
-First, where labels are known, and we wish to test our models' performance.
+Inference can be broken down into two cases.
+First, where labels are known, and we wish to test our models' performance on an unseen test set.
 Second, where labels are unknown and we simply desire the predictions.

 #### When Labels are Known: Evaluate Inference
 The flag `--evaluate_inference` allows you to control whether the pipeline will evaluate how well the model performs, or just yield the prediction.